Alejandro-JJ/MasterSegmenter/README.md

   Once optimal parameters have been found, the button "Segment folder" performs the same analysis on all images available in the folder, ans saves two outputs per input:
   * A labelled .tif, where each pixel value corresponds to a detected object (8-bit or 16-bit, depending on the amount of beads)
   * A .txt file with the estimated radius of each particle (assuming 1um isotropic resolution and round objects)

+The function MasterSegmenter.py can also be used independently of the GUI.
+It contains some additional arguments which are not available in the GUI, like show_plots, which shows maximum projection representations of different stages of the analysis (noise reduction, thresholding...).
+This allows an easier parameter optimization if the datasets are very big (which sometimes compromises the speed of the GUI).